Tuesday, November 07, 2006

 Hernon, P. & Dugan, R.E.
 (2002).
 An Action Plan

-for Outcomes Assessment in Your Library
+for Outcomes Assessment in Your Library.
+Chicago:

 American Library Association.